Ditectrev/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ### You need to provide a cost estimate for a Kubernetes cluster using the GCP pricing calculator for Kubernetes.
 Your workload requires high IOPs, and you will also be using disk snapshots.
 You start by entering the number of nodes, average hours, and average days.
 What should you do next?

-- [x] Fill in local SS.
-- [ ] Fill in persistent disk storage and snapshot storage.
+- [x] Fill in local SSD.
+Fill in persistent disk storage and snapshot storage.
-- [ ] Add estimated cost for cluster management.
+- [ ] Fill in local SSD.
+Add estimated cost for cluster management.
 - [ ] Select Add GPUs.
 Fill in persistent disk storage and snapshot storage.
 - [ ] Select Add GPUs.
 Add estimated cost for cluster management.